boyscout99/my-big-data-platform/src/README.md

 2. Start the Kafka producer with `python3 kafka_producer.py`
 3. Start the streaming application **tenantstreamapp** with `docker-compose up stream-processor`, which will call the service `spark_processor.py` in the folder /SparkProcessor
 4. Then start the Kafka consumer with `python3 kafka_consumer.py` which will receive the analyzed stream in real-time.
+5. The Spark UI can be accessed at the address of the stream-processor container at port 4040.
+Check its IP with `docker network inspect stream-processing`